JeremyRand/namecoin.org/docs/ncdns/index.md

 ### Windows

 An installer wizard is available, which will also install the necessary dependencies (Namecoin Core and [Dnssec-Trigger](https://www.nlnetlabs.nl/projects/dnssec-trigger/)).
+It also sets up TLS certificate validation for `.bit` domain names if a supported web browser is installed.
+Currently, the following web browsers are supported for Namecoin TLS on Windows:

+* Chromium
+* Google Chrome
+* Opera

 ### Other OS's

-Currently, ncdns for non-Windows OS's must be built from source code.
+ncdns plain binaries (without install scripts) are available for most major operating systems.
+These require installing a Namecoin name lookup client (e.g. Namecoin Core) and a DNS resolver (e.g. Dnssec-Trigger) separately, and manually configuring ncdns to integrate with them (see instructions below).  ncdns plain binaries are only recommended for advanced users at this time.

 ## Supplying your own Namecoin node